 Health insurance basics

-We make sense of health coverage, so you can decide what makes sense for you.
+We make sense of health coverage, so you can decide what individual and family plan makes sense for you.

-Here are some common terms you’ll find when you shop for plans:
+Here are some definitions for common terms you’ll see as you shop for health plans.

-Subsidy: Financial support from the government to lower the cost of your monthly premium and in some cases, out-of-pocket costs.
-Even more people are eligible for a subsidy due to recent changes in the Affordable Care Act.
-Don't leave money on the table.
+Definition: Financial support from the government to lower the cost of your monthly premium and in some cases, out-of-pocket costs.
 Check mnsure.org to to see if you qualify before you enroll.

-Copayment or copay: A copay is a smaller, fixed amount you pay for a doctor visit or prescription drug.
+Definition: A copay is a smaller, fixed amount you pay for a doctor visit or prescription drug.
 For example, many plans only charge a copay for office visits and generic drugs.
 You don’t have to meet your deductible for these services.
 Be sure to see in-network providers whenever possible.
-If you go to a health care provider that is outside of your plan’s network, your out-of-pocket costs will be much higher and there isn’t a limit.
+If you go to a health care provider that is outside of your plan’s network, your out-of-pocket costs will be much higher.

 Levels of coverage

 There are four levels of coverage for health plans: catastrophic (core), bronze, silver and gold.
-The levels are based on how you and your plan share the costs of your health care.
-In general:
+The levels are based on how you and your plan share the costs of your medical care.